godaddy/engineering/_posts/2018-07-10-react-native-wdio.md

 ## Part 4: Timeouts
 When we started to write UI tests and run them as part of CICD, timeouts played a very important role in making sure UI tests were stable.
 We observed that our tests were failing for reasons outside of the test code, such as the device not being ready or the app installation taking a long time.

-There are various timeouts in play here at each level of tech stack: WebDriverIO, Mocha/Jasmine, Appium, and SauceLabs/TestObject.
+There are various timeouts in play here at each level of tech stack: WebDriverIO, Mocha/Jasmine, Appium, and Sauce Labs/TestObject.
 In our case, simple WebDriverIO tests kept failing intermittently until we completely understood the timeouts and tweaked them.

 **WebDriverIO timeouts:**
 - `connectionRetryTimeout`: Http request timeouts while trying to connect to Appium server.